Everything you need to know about the UN response to the war in Ukraine.

 - On 1 March, the United Nations and its humanitarian partners launched coordinated emergency appeals totalling $1.7 billion to provide emergency humanitarian assistance to people in Ukraine and refugees in neighbouring countries.
 As of 25 April, this appeal was 70% funded.

-- The United Nations and its partners have provided more than 4.1 million people with humanitarian assistance and protection since the beginning of the war.
+- The United Nations and its partners have provided more than 8.1 million people with humanitarian assistance and protection since the beginning of the war.
+To date, more than 6.7 million people have received food aid and nearly 1.7 million have received cash assistance.

 Protection of civilians is a priority